-The subject is situated in a HUD flood hazard area according to flood map Community Number 05031C0039C, dated Sept 27, 1991, which is included in the addenda of the report.
+The subject is situated in a HUD flood hazard area according to flood map Community Number 05031C0151C, dated Sept 27, 1991, which is included in the addenda of the report.

-Water, gas, electric, cable and telephone services are available to the site.
-The facilities are serviced by two septic systems that appear to be in good working condition.
+Water, gas, electric, sewer, cable and telephone services are available to the site.